11.5. Numerical Differential Equations

 % y0 - initial value of y, scalar or column vector

-% h0 - intial step size
+% h0 - initial step size

 tol = 2e-5;